opensearch-project/project-website/_posts/2022-02-08-opensearch-java-runtime.markdown

 #### Customizing the OpenSearch Runtime

-OpenSearch 1.3.0 also introduced support for a new environment variable `OPENSEARCH_JAVA_HOME` that will override `JAVA_HOME`.
+OpenSearch 1.3.0 also introduced support for a new environment variable `OPENSEARCH_JAVA_HOME` that take precedence over `JAVA_HOME`.
 This can be useful for systems with multiple applications co-located with different JVMs, or in migration scenarios with several instances of OpenSearch running on the same machine.
 The environment setting will propagate to plugins that launch Java processes, such as performance-analyzer.
 See [OpenSearch#1872](https://github.com/opensearch-project/OpenSearch/issues/1872) for details.

 ### Version 2.0.0